facebook/react-native-website/website/versioned_docs/version-0.67/updating-upgrade-helper.md

 #### Manual instructions

-To generate the diff for a new version, there are essentially just 3 steps needed:
+To generate the diff for a new version, there are essentially only 3 steps needed:

 - git clone the rn-diff-purge repo
 - cd into it, and yarn install